Real estate broker valuation

-One asset-based business valuation method that is useful for valuing a real estate brokerage is Capitalized Excess Earnings.
-This well-established business appraisal technique lets you calculate the value of business goodwill based on the so-called excess earnings – those over and above a fair return on the business tangible assets.
+Blue sky may sound like a putdown.
+But you should expect goodwill in a successful real estate brokerage.
+If so, it’s time for the Capitalized Excess Earnings number crunching.
+Use it to calculate the value of business goodwill based on the so-called excess earnings.
+Not excessive earnings, mind you.
+Just those over and above a fair return on the business tangible assets.

-Typical business valuation multiples for real estate agencies
+Typical valuation multiples for real estate broker companies

-At ValuAdder, we analyze recent private business sales in all types of industries.
-To offer you an accurate business market value estimate, we calculate over 40 valuation multiples – relating the business selling price to its revenues, profits, EBITDA, EBIT, cash flow, and assets, among other measures.
+You would do well to check recent brokerage sales.
+This would give you the ammo to calculate quite a number of valuation multiples – relating the business selling price to its revenues, profits, EBITDA, EBIT, cash flow, and assets, among other measures.

-The best valuation multiples tend to give you business sale price estimates with low variation that tend to cluster tightly around the average.
+The best valuation multiples give you a business sale price estimate that checks out against the actual market data.

-This basically means that business buyers and sellers rely on these valuation multiples when pricing a business for sale in your industry.
+This basically means that business buyers and sellers prefer these multiples when pricing a business for sale.

-For mid-market real estate brokerages, the discounted cash flow is the preferred valuation method.
-For smaller, owner-operator managed agencies, the multiple of discretionary earnings method offers a great way to directly capitalize the business value.
+For mid-market real estate brokerages, consider the discounted cash flow method.
+For smaller, owner-operator managed agencies, the multiple of discretionary earnings method is a great valuation tool.